-3 Route the foot pedal cable off the back of your machine and to the floor as directly as possible.
+Route the foot pedal cable off the back of your machine and to the floor as directly as possible.
 Make sure that the cable isn't underneath any of the wheels on the top plate or the bottom carriage.

-4 If needed, attach the zip tie mount to the top plate, and then zip tie the cable to the mount so that the cable doesn't slip off and get in the way of the top plate or the bottom carriage.
+4 If needed, attach the zip tie mount to the top plate, and then zip tie the cable to the mount so that the cable doesn't slip off and get in the way of the top plate or bottom carriage.

-To attach the zip tie mount, expose the adhesive and then press the mount firmly to the top plate.
-Slide the zip tie into the mount, and the wrap the zip tie around the cable to keep the cable in place.
+To attach the zip tie mount, expose the adhesive, and then press the mount firmly to the top plate.
+Slide the zip tie into the mount, and then wrap the zip tie around the cable.

-Routing Cable From Front
+Routing the Cable From the Front